-- Full Measures survey annually each autumn/early winter comprising: - o Beach profile surveys along twelve transect lines - o Topographic survey along part of North Sands (referred to as Hartlepool North) - Topographic survey along Middleton (referred to as Hartlepool Central) - Topographic survey along Hartlepool Bay (referred to as Hartlepool South) - Partial Measures survey annually each spring comprising: - Beach profile surveys along twelve transect lines - Additionally, every five years (starting with 2008 as the baseline year), the Full Measures survey at Hartlepool North is extended to fully cover the whole of North Sands and Hartlepool Headland with a topographic survey.
+- Full Measures survey annually each autumn/early winter comprising: - o Beach profile surveys along twelve transect lines - Topographic survey along part of North Sands (referred to as Hartlepool North) - o Topographic survey along Middleton (referred to as Hartlepool Central) - o Topographic survey along Hartlepool Bay (referred to as Hartlepool South) - Partial Measures survey annually each spring comprising: - Beach profile surveys along twelve transect lines - Additionally, every five years (starting with 2008 as the baseline year), the Full Measures survey at Hartlepool North is extended to fully cover the whole of North Sands and Hartlepool Headland with a topographic survey.
 This extends across the boundary of jurisdiction between Hartlepool Borough Council and Durham County Council.

 The location of these surveys is shown in Figure 2.
-The Partial Measures survey was undertaken along this frontage between 1st and $2^{nd}$ April 2017.
-During this time weather conditions were dry and sunny with a slight sea state, and a force 2/3 wind from the southeast.
+The Partial Measures survey was undertaken along this frontage on the 5th, 7th, and 23rd March 2018.
+During this time weather conditions were dry and sunny/overcast with a varying sea state and wind.
+Full details of the weather conditions can be found in the surveyor's reports..